Adaptive norms for deep learning with regularized Newton methods: An alternative view on adaptive gradient methods

+where $\epsilon>0$, $\mathbf{I}$ is the $d\times d$ identity matrix and $\Gm_t=[\g_1,\g_2,\ldots,\g_t]$.
+Building up on the intuition that past gradients might become obsolete in quickly changing non-convex landscapes, RMSprop (and Adam) introduce an exponential weight decay leading to the preconditioning matrix

 where $\beta \in (0,1)$.
-In order to save computational efforts, the diagonal version $\diag(\Am_{rms})$ is more commonly applied in practice, which in turn gives rise to coordinate-wise adaptive stepsizes that are enlarged (reduced) in coordinates that have seen past gradient components with a smaller (larger) magnitude.
-In that way, the optimization methods can account for gradients of potentially different scales arising from e.g., different layers of the networks.
-Based on this observation, one can take a principled view of these methods.
-Namely, their update steps arise from minimizing a first-order Taylor model of the function $\mathcal{L}$ within an \textit{ellipsoidal} search space around the current iterate $\w_t$, where the diameter of the ellipsoid along a certain coordinate is proportional to the associated stepsize.
-Fig.~\ref{fig:quadratics}in the Appendix illustrates this effect.
+In order to save computational efforts, the diagonal versions $\diag(\Am_{ada})$ and $\diag(\Am_{rms})$ are more commonly applied in practice, which in turn gives rise to coordinate-wise adaptive stepsizes that are enlarged (reduced) in coordinates that have seen past gradient components with a smaller (larger) magnitude.